 Kalika Khetu is a remote village located in the Jumla district of western Nepal.
 Its health center serves as a medical clinic and birthing center to approximately 4,500 people from the village of Kalika Khetu and surrounding communities.
 Due in large part to its remoteness and the difficult mountainous terrain, the national electric grid does not reach any part of the Jumla district.
 Jumla District Headquarters and some other towns and villages in Jumla receive electricity from small hydropower plants, but there is no centralized source of electricity in the district.

-So while the Kalika Khetu Health Post is equipped with a full staff and a host of electric medical devices and diagnostic equipment, it currently lacks a reliable source of electricity to power the facility.
-This means that women coming to the health post with their young babies or to give birth, for example, must bring firewood with them to heat the facility in the winter, as there is not sufficient electricity to power the warming beds.
+In July, 2021 GRID and partner Gham Power installed a 4.875 kW photovoltaic system on the roof of the Kalika Khetu Primary Health Center to support the full staff and a host of electric medical devices and diagnostic equipment.
+Before solar, the center had no electricity so women coming to the health center with their young babies or to give birth had to bring firewood with them to heat the facility in the winter.

 Location: Kalika Khetu, Jumla, Nepal

 Thank you to Sol Homes and the Townshend Lamarre Foundation and to all of the individuals who supported this project.